Spyker Cars: Early years

 Between 2002 and 2006, Spyker built the C8 Double 12 S, which was available from the factory with 5 different levels of performance called Stage I (400 h.p.) through Stage V (620 h.p.), depending on the customer's need for performance.

-Between 2003 and 2007, Spyker built the C8 Spyder T, with the Twin turbo system being developed in conjunction with Cosworth in England.
+Between 2003 and 2007, Spyker built the C8 Spyder T, with the Twin-turbo system developed in conjunction with Cosworth in England.
 These engines were capable of 525 h.p. and 0–60 mph acceleration times of 4.0 seconds.

-In 2005, the head designer and founder, Maarten de Bruijn, left the company, and founded Silvestris Aquamotive which builds aluminum space frame speed boats.
+In 2005, the head designer and founder, Maarten de Bruijn, left the company and founded Silvestris Aquamotive, which builds aluminum space frame speed boats.

-In 2006, Spyker built the C12 La Turbie with an V12 engine capable of 500 horsepower and acceleration from 0–60 mph in less than 4 seconds.
+In 2006, Spyker built the C12 La Turbie with a V12 engine capable of 500 horsepower and acceleration from 0–60 mph in less than 4 seconds.

-In September 2006, Spyker bought out the Midland F1 team.
-The team competed in the final 3 races of the 2006 season as Spyker MF1.
+In September 2006, Spyker acquired the Midland F1 team, which subsequently competed in the final three races of the 2006 season as Spyker MF1.
 In the 2007, the team competed as Spyker F1 using engines supplied by Ferrari.
-Driver Adrian Sutil was paired with Christijan Albers until the European Grand Prix where the latter was replaced by reserve driver Markus Winkelhock; the team then signed Sakon Yamamoto to fill in the slot for the rest of the year.
+Driver Adrian Sutil was paired with Christijan Albers until the European Grand Prix, after which the latter was replaced by reserve driver Markus Winkelhock; the team then signed Sakon Yamamoto to fill in the slot for the rest of the year.
 The team itself had minimal success, suffering from multiple retirements (including double retirements in Malaysia, Canada and Brazil) before Sutil scored the team's first and only point in Japan.
 At the end of the season, the team was sold to a consortium named "Orange India" led by Vijay Mallya and was subsequently renamed as Force India.